 The Research Experience for Undergraduates provides an opportunity for community college students across Northeast Texas to participate in chemical research at A&M-Commerce.
-Ten students are selected each year for this summer-long program.
-While here, you'll experience one-on-one faculty mentorship in a collaborative environment and participate in a series of training workshops.
+About 10 students are selected each year for this summer-long program.
+While here, you'll experience one-on-one faculty mentorship in a collaborative environment and participate in training workshops.
 You’ll also have access to our McFarland Science Building, Jerry D. Morris Recreational Center and other campus facilities.
-Visit with industry leaders at research institutions in Northeast Texas through our field trip opportunities.
+Visit industry leaders at research institutions in Northeast Texas through our field trip opportunities.
 At the end of the program, you'll showcase your conclusions at a symposium presentation.
 Find your passion for chemistry and discover what projects interest you at A&M-Commerce.

 You'll spend your first week building research skills: searching library databases, recording scientific results, analyzing research data and writing progress reports.
 Then you'll be paired with a faculty research mentor for more advanced research training, development of a short research proposal and completion of the research project.

 Our research uses the scientific research method involving the use of electrospray ionization – IM-MS and density functional theory (DFT) to examine the solution-phase metal ion reactivity of ambs and mb-OB3b.
 Learn More

 In the pharmaceutical industry, computation chemistry is often used to simulate how a drug couples with its target protein in the body and predict important interactions.
 Our research involves using computational methods to analyze the factors that influence the outcomes of the hetero Diels Alder reaction and predict the outcomes of these reactions.

 The projects in this research focus on investigating the catalytic properties of supported metal catalysts for selective hydrogenation and on bio-oil production and on biodiesel conversion.